PA-RISC information - since 1999

 Hitachi Supercomputers

-Hitachi developed and produced a line of 32-bit supercomputers based on its own PA-RISC chips utilizing a hyper (3-D) crossbar design.
-Both ran Hitachi HI-UX/MPP, an Unix with Mach 3.0 microkernel extensions.
+Hitachi developed and produced a line of 32-bit supercomputers in the mid-1990s, based on its own PA-RISC chips utilizing a hyper (3-D) crossbar design, a distributed memory parallel system.
+Both ran Hitachi HI-UX/MPP, an Unix with Mach 3.0 microkernel extensions, and were apparently rented or leased to customers, from 5 million yen per month.

 ↑ up